NickTheDevOpsGuy/ClocksAbound/README.md

 Planned features and improvements for upcoming versions:

-- [x] Real-time multi-zone clock display
-- [x] Favorites list with local storage persistence
-- [ ] Timezone search and quick add functionality
-- [ ] 12h / 24h time format toggle
-- [ ] Display UTC offset and local differences
-- [ ] Reorder favorite clocks via drag-and-drop
+- [ ] Drag-and-drop to reorder favorite clocks
-- [ ] Optional weather or date display per zone
+- [ ] “My City” auto-detection and rename
-- [ ] Export / share your clock layout
+- [ ] Share or export your layout
-- [ ] PWA support for installable desktop experience
+- [ ] PWA support for installable experience
+- [ ] Light / Dark theme support
+- [ ] Weather and daylight indicators
+- [ ] Optional hourly chime

 💡 _Have an idea or feature request?
 Open an issue or discussion — feedback is always welcome!_